AfonsoBroclan/genericstructure/README.md

 # genericstructure
-Generic structure for a MVC iOS App
+Generic structure in Swift for a MVC iOS App